Congruence Relations for B\"uchi Automata: Introduction

 \section{Introduction}

-Congruence relations for nondeterministic \buchi automata on words (NBWs)~\cite{Buc62} are fundamental for \buchi complementation, a key component in the automata-based model checking~\cite{DBLP:conf/lics/VardiW86} framework.
-The model-checking problem of whether the behavior of the system $A$ satisfies the specification $B$ reduces to a language-containment problem between the NBWs $A$ and $B$, which is reduced to the intersection of $A$ and the complement of $B$.
-The first complementation construction for \buchi automata, widely known as Ramsey-based \buchi complementation (\rbc) proposed by \buchi~\cite{Buc62}, relies on a congruence relation with a doubly exponential blow-up with respect to the input automaton.
-There is a relation between each state of the complementary automaton and an equivalence class of the congruence relation, in a manner similar to the Myhill-Nerode theorem for regular languages \cite{DBLP:books/el/leeuwen90/Thomas90}.
-The congruence relation of \rbc was later improved by Sistla, Vardi, and Wolper in 1987 with a blow-up of $3^{\bigO(n^2)}$~\cite{sistla1987complementation}; this classical congruence relation was then formalized in \cite{DBLP:books/el/leeuwen90/Thomas90}.
+Congruence relations for nondeterministic \buchi automata on words (NBWs)~\cite{Buc62} are fundamental for \buchi complementation, a key operation used in the formal verification framework based on automata theory~\cite{DBLP:conf/lics/VardiW86}.
+To formally verify whether the behavior of a system $A$ satisfies the given specification $B$, one usually reduces this problem to a language-containment problem between the NBWs $A$ and $B$, which is reduced to the intersection of $A$ and the complement of $B$.
+The first complementation construction for \buchi automata, proposed by \buchi~\cite{Buc62} and widely known as Ramsey-based \buchi complementation (\rbc), relies on a congruence relation with a $2^{2^{\bigO(n)}}$ blow-up, where $n$ is the number of states of the input automaton.
+One can associate each equivalence class of the congruence relation with a state of the complementary automaton, as happens by the Myhill-Nerode theorem for regular languages~\cite{DBLP:books/el/leeuwen90/Thomas90}.
+The blow-up of the congruence relation of \rbc was later reduced by Sistla \emph{et al.}~\cite{sistla1987complementation} to $3^{\bigO(n^{2})}$, without providing an explicit formal notion of congruence relation, later formalized by~\cite{DBLP:books/el/leeuwen90/Thomas90}.

-Notably, current practical approaches to the containment checking for NBWs are all based on the classical congruence relation in~\cite{sistla1987complementation,DBLP:books/el/leeuwen90/Thomas90}, even though it has a larger blow-up than other optimal complementation constructions ($3^{\bigO(n^{2})}$ vs. $2^{\bigO(n \log n)}$), such as \emph{rank-based} complementation \cite{KV01d}.
-In fact, RABIT, based on the classical congruence relation, is the state-of-the-art tool for checking language-containment between NBWs, and has integrated various state-space pruning techniques proposed in~\cite{DBLP:conf/cav/AbdullaCCHHMV10, DBLP:conf/concur/AbdullaCCHHMV11, DBLP:journals/lmcs/ClementeM19} for \rbc.
+Notably, current practical approaches to the containment checking for NBWs are all based on the classical congruence relation given in~\cite{sistla1987complementation,DBLP:books/el/leeuwen90/Thomas90}, even though it has a larger blow-up ($3^{\bigO(n^{2})}$ vs. $2^{\bigO(n \log n)}$) than other optimal complementation constructions, such as \emph{rank-based} complementation~\cite{KV01d}.
+In fact, RABIT, also based on the classical congruence relation of~\cite{sistla1987complementation,DBLP:books/el/leeuwen90/Thomas90}, is the state-of-the-art tool for checking language-containment between NBWs, and has integrated various state-space pruning techniques for \rbc proposed in~\cite{DBLP:conf/cav/AbdullaCCHHMV10, DBLP:conf/concur/AbdullaCCHHMV11, DBLP:journals/lmcs/ClementeM19}.